 c.
 I will pay ten thousand talents of silver: This was essentially the promise of a bribe.
 This money would not come from Haman’s own pocket; it would be obtained from the property of slaughtered Jews.

 2. (10-11) The king agrees to the plan.

 So the king took his signet ring from his hand and gave it to Haman, the son of Hammedatha the Agagite, the enemy of the Jews.
 And the king said to Haman, “The money and the people are given to you, to do with them as seems good to you.”

 a.
-The money and the people are given to you, to do with them as seems good to you: Again, king Ahasuerus probably had no idea what he agreed to; he probably believed that he merely agreed to the execution of a handful of dangerous revolutionaries in his kingdom.
+The money and the people are given to you, to do with them as seems good to you: Again, King Ahasuerus probably had no idea what he had agreed to; he probably believed that he had merely agreed to the execution of a handful of dangerous revolutionaries in his kingdom.

 3. (12-15) The decree is published.

 Then the king’s scribes were called on the thirteenth day of the first month, and a decree was written according to all that Haman commanded; to the king’s satraps, to the governors who were over each province, to the officials of all people, to every province according to its script, and to every people in their language.
 In the name of King Ahasuerus it was written, and sealed with the king’s signet ring.
 And the letters were sent by couriers into all the king’s provinces, to destroy, to kill, and to annihilate all the Jews, both young and old, little children and women, in one day, on the thirteenth day of the twelfth month, which is the month of Adar, and to plunder their possessions.
 A copy of the document was to be issued as law in every province, being published for all people, that they should be ready for that day.
 The couriers went out, hastened by the king’s command; and the decree was proclaimed in Shushan the citadel.
 So the king and Haman sat down to drink, but the city of Shushan was perplexed.